elisehuard/elisehuard.github.io/_posts/2019-12-25-nanowrimo.markdown

 Worth noting that for me, writing a long form without preparation did help me figure out what would help, which I would not have known beforehand.

 ### The website
 Nanowrimo is backed by a non-profit which is dedicated to helping all aspiring to write their 50000 words.
 There is a website which helps you track stats.
-The website has gamification down: the graph of progress is really helpful in seeing whether you're on track.
+The website has gamification down: the graph of progress is really helpful to see whether you're on track.
 ![graphs](/assets/nanowrimo.png)

 More importantly, they point wannabe participants to their geographical region's chapter of writers.
 Every region in the world has a few organizers who organize the community.
 Which brings me to next point.